diazgilberto/db-modeling-design-final-project/README.md

 Enrollment|S\_ID, C\_SEC\_ID|No Action delete, cascade update on Student table and restrict delete, cascade update on Course Section table.

 #### Variable Attributes
 > Some variables where recommended to be `string` typed and got changed something else.
-For instance, `START_DATE` in the `TERM` table was a `string` typed and got changed to `date` data typed.
+For instance, `START_DATE` in the `TERM` table was a `string` typed and got changed to `date` data type.
 The `ENROLLMENT` table got added a unique primary key named `ENR_ID`.
 Also, in the `FACULTY` table, the `F_SUPER` field got converted to a foreign key that references to the primary key in the same table which is `F_ID` after inserting the data.
 This is done to find who is the supervisor of specific faculty member.

 ### Question 2: Populating The Database